tuminfei/tuminfei/README.md

 ![empathetic](https://img.shields.io/badge/-empathetic-purple)
 ![open-minded](https://img.shields.io/badge/-open--minded-9cf)

-My name is Terry.Tu, nice to meet you!
+Hello, I'm Terry Tu, delighted to make your acquaintance!

-Hello everyone!
-I'm a backend developer with over 10 years of experience in the field.
-I have spent the past 5 years focusing on web3 development, and it has been an exciting journey.
+Greetings to all!
+I bring over a decade of experience as a backend developer, with a dedicated focus on web3 development for the past 5 years, making for an exhilarating journey.

-I have a deep passion for the crypto space and all things related to decentralized technologies.
-Working with blockchain, smart contracts, and decentralized applications (DApps) has been a thrilling experience for me.
-I am constantly exploring innovative solutions and pushing the boundaries of what's possible.
+My enthusiasm lies deeply in the crypto space and everything connected to decentralized technologies.
+Engaging with blockchain, smart contracts, and decentralized applications (DApps) has been an exciting adventure for me.
+I am continually delving into inventive solutions, pushing the limits of what can be achieved.

 ### Technology Stack